Damiano Damiani

-Damiano Damiani (23 July 1922 – 7 March 2013) was an Italian screenwriter, film director, actor and writer.
+Damiano Damiani (23 July 1922 – 7 March 2013) was an Italian film director, screenwriter, and comic book creator.
+He made his film directing debut with the 1960 feature film Lipstick, and became known for his politically-charged crime films, like The Day of the Owl (1968) and Confessions of a Police Captain (1971), as well as the Zapata Western A Bullet for the General (1966).

 Poet and director Pier Paolo Pasolini referred to him as "a bitter moralist hungry for old purity", while film critic Paolo Mereghetti said that his style made him "the most American of Italian directors".

-In 1946, Damiani became part of the so-called Group of Venice with Fernando Carcupino, Hugo Pratt and Dino Battaglia.

-Life and career
+Early life and education

-Born in Pasiano di Pordenone, Italy, Damiani studied at the Accademia di Brera in Milan, then made his début in 1947 with the documentary La banda d'Affari.
-After a few years as a screenwriter, he directed his first feature film in 1960, Il rossetto.
+Damiani was born in Pasiano di Pordenone, Friuli (now a part of Friuli-Venezia Giulia) in 1922, and studied at the Accademia di Brera in Milan.

+Comics career

-Before his career as a big screenwriter, Damiani was first a comic cartoonist in association with the "Group of Venice".
+Before his career as a filmmaker, Damiani was first a comic cartoonist in association with the so-called "Group of Venice", with Fernando Carcupino, Hugo Pratt and Dino Battaglia.

 Focused on the comic Asso di Picche (1945–49) the comic featured a masked vigilante who fights crime all over the globe and is in charge of the crime stopping organization, "Band of Panthers".

 A smaller publication to which he also contributed through illustration was Mike Lazy (1946), producing two volumes in Albo Dinamite by Edizioni Il Carro in Milan.
 Then individually producing his own gangster comic, Pat la Rocca (1946).
 Two books were published in the collection Collana Gialli Film, also by Edizioni Il Carro.
 A third comic was scheduled and advertised for release, but never materialised.

 Continuing his work in the comic industry, Damiani wrote scripts for the photo comic strip Arizona Kid (1949) published in Mondadori magazines such as Avventuroso Film and Bolero Film.
-Moving on to work on the launch of a similar magazine, Sogno, alongside editor Luciano Pedrocchi, he also later worked as a screenwriter for an adventure comic I Tre Boyscouts (Edizioni Castello, 1948; which was illustrated by Rino Ferrari, Giovanni Benvenuti and Andrea Bresciani).
+Moving on to work on the launch of a similar magazine, Sogno, alongside editor Luciano Pedrocchi, he also later worked as a writer for an adventure comic I Tre Boyscouts (Edizioni Castello, 1948; which was illustrated by Rino Ferrari, Giovanni Benvenuti and Andrea Bresciani).
 Later in his career, Damiani did some illustration work for the crime noir comic, Hogart il Giustiziere, which was reprinted and published under the title Bogart il Giusitiziere (1968–69).